 HIV is a virus.
-AIDS is a condition brought about by the virus HIV.
+AIDS is a condition caused by HIV.

-You can have HIV without having AIDS, and many people live for many years with HIV without ever developing AIDS.
+You can have HIV without developing AIDS, and many people live for many years with HIV without ever developing AIDS.
 But if you have AIDS, you have to have HIV.

-The NIH (National Institutes of Health) has more detailed information about the medical diagnosis of AIDS, which consists of having HIV plus having a very low count of CD4 cells.
+The National Institutes of Health (NIH) have more detailed information about the medical diagnosis of AIDS, which consists of having HIV plus having a very low count of CD4 cells and/or an opportunistic infection.
 CD4 cells are part of the immune system, and are attacked/destroyed by HIV.

 The best way to fight HIV is to know your status.
 A simple test can determine if you are infected with the virus.